 Hyper-V guest VMs are licensed as independent machines.
 For information about licensing for Microsoft operation systems and products, see Microsoft Licensing.
 Check licensing agreements for any other software you use, before installing it on the template VM or guest VMs.

-Virtualization applications other than Hyper-V are not supported for nested virtualization.
+Virtualization applications other than Hyper-V aren't supported for nested virtualization.
 This includes any software that requires hardware virtualization extensions.

 Enable nested virtualization for a lab

-To avoid that lab users need to enable nested virtualization on their lab VM and install the nested VMs inside it, you can prepare a lab template.
+You can enable nested virtualization and create nested Hyper-V VMs on the template VM.
 When you publish the lab, each lab user has a lab VM that already contains the nested virtual machines.

 To enable nested virtualization for a lab: